 - The two most common species of rat are the brown rat and the black rat.
 Both species of rat are found in all parts of the world.
 The rat is generally found in small, dark places and is thought to have originated in Asia before migrating across countries and being accidental passengers on human voyages.
 The rat is now one of the most widely spread and adaptable animals in the world.

-- The rat is a small scavenger mammal that has proved to be a pest in both rural and urban areas where rats are normally present due to an abundance of food.
-Rats are known to kill smaller livestock on farms, and there is the myth that you are only ever 5ft away from a rat at any time.
+- The rat is a small scavenger mammal that has proven to be a pest in both rural and urban areas where rats are normally present due to an abundance of food.
+Rats are known to kill smaller livestock on farms, and there is the myth that you are only ever 5 ft away from a rat at any time.

-- The rat can also carry and spread disease to a devastating effect although diseases carried by rats are generally not passed on to humans.
+- The rat can also carry and spread disease to a devastating effect.
 In the middle ages, the black plague wiped out nearly two-thirds of the European population.
-The disease was not caused by the rats directly but was actually caused by infected fleas carried on rats.
+The disease was not caused by the rats directly, but was actually caused by infected fleas carried on rats.

 - The most distinctive difference between rats and mice is their size.
 Because of this, new rodent species that are discovered are easily classified as rats or mice.
 Rats tend to be much larger than mice.

-- In the wild, rats are preyed upon by many different animals including snakes, wildcats, and birds of prey.
-In some cultures, rats are hunted and eaten as food by humans.
+- In the wild, rats are preyed upon by many different animals, including snakes, wildcats, and birds of prey.
+In some cultures, rats are even hunted and eaten as food by humans.